peterwittek/somoclu/README.md

     $ somoclu data/rgbs.txt data/rgbs
     $ mpirun -np 4 somoclu -k 0 -x 20 -y 20 data/rgbs.txt data/rgbs

+Visualisation
+==
+The primary purpose of generating a map is visualisation.
+Somoclu does not come with its own functions for visualisation, since there are numerous generic tools that are capable of plotting high-quality figures.
+The generated U-matrix is the data to be plotted.

+A gnuplot script is provided with the source code as plot_som.gp.
+This script takes a U-matrix (umat.txt), and outputs a plot (som.png).

 Dependencies
 ==
 You need a working MPI installation on your system to compile Somoclu.
 A single-core or a single-GPU variant will run without the MPI runtime.
 The package was tested with OpenMPI, but it should work with other MPI flavours.